SeimiNomore/jlc-portfolio/README.md

-# Artworks -
+### Introduction  -

 *This is a portfolio of my artworks in the form of [Case Studies] the works you will see here may very between Graphics Design, Digital Design, Ux/Ui, Charcter Develoopment, and Product development.
 Please take the time to the review the works that I've shown here, Some are apart of projects I worked on and others are from my own curiosity, The projects are compartmentalized the help the the viewer to understand the wide range of works in my porfilio.
 I will be updating this priodicaly.*
 #

+#### Artworks Codex | *Feb 2019* - Mythos
+   This is the part of my life when I decided to give back to myself by drive into my creative arts forms from a fine art pros

 ![I4I](assets/img/I4I.png)

 *I4NI* | Collection - Spooky

 1. **I4NI**: A Testament to Misunderstood Youth
 In the intricacies of societal perceptions, I4NI emerges as a profound artistic statement that dissects the veiled interpretations of youth seen through the lens of uncertainty and trepidation.
 This compelling piece encapsulates the duality of youthful existence—a narrative shaped not by their own truths but by the apprehensions and misapprehensions of those observing from the outside.
 The title itself, a cryptic expression of “Eye for an Eye,” challenges the viewer to reexamine the reactive, often defensive ways society approaches the unknown.

 ![Sweet_Sweetblacks_Baadasssss_Song](assets/img/Sweet_Sweetblacks_Baadasssss_Song.jpg)